Mohamed-Elmanzalawi/DFAST_QC_Benchmark/README.md

 ### GenBank analysis:
 **1. Generate the test data using test_datasets_GenBank.ipynb script.**

 **Before running the script please change the DFAST_QC genome directory pathway to your machine.
-This is necessary since the script will collect a list genomes present there and use them in a filtering step**
+This is necessary since the script will collect a list of genomes present there and use them in a filtering step**
 ```
 genome_directory = "/path/to/dfast_qc/genomes/directory"
 ```